davidanderson3/portfolio/README.md

 - Record total assets daily at a given time to keep track of changes over time.
 - Travel map shows green markers for visited places and red for others.
 - Double-click the travel map to add a new place.
+- Firestore rules block saving the demo dataset by checking a hash of the items.

 👉 **Live App:** [https://davidanderson3.github.io/dashboard/](https://davidanderson3.github.io/dashboard/)